apereo/cas/docs/cas-server-documentation/installation/Configuring-Servlet-Container-Embedded.md

 This is achieved via the build process of the deployment overlay where a launch script is *inserted* at the beginning of the web application artifact.
-If you wish to see and examine the script, simply run the following commands:
+If you wish to see and examine the script, run the following commands:

  ```bash
  # X is the number of lines from the beginning of the file